openstack-archive/anvil/docs/source/topics/gettingstarted.rst

 http://docs.openstack.org/diablo/openstack-compute/admin/content/configuring-networking-on-the-compute-node.html

-If you need to adjust those variables the matching config variables in ``anvil.ini`` are:
+If you need to adjust those variables the matching config variables in ``conf/components/nova.yaml`` are:

 ::